• Home /

 • Large/complex → In-house or strategic hybrid

-In case you decide to go for an outsourced vendor, the criteria for selecting one might include: security, scalability, AI capabilities, quality assurance, and industry expertise, and others.
+In case you decide to go for an outsourced vendor, the criteria for selecting a customer support partner might include: security, scalability, AI capabilities, quality assurance, industry expertise, and others.

 Key Takeaway